Accessibility tools

 • Highlight and share any specific learning needs and coproduce an action plan for addressing these needs.

-• Ensure that you understand the standards, competancies or objectives set by the trust that you are required to meet.
+• Ensure that you understand the standards, competencies or objectives set by the trust that you are required to meet.

-• Reflect on practice and experience and be responsbile for your own.
+• Reflect on practice and experience and be responsible for their own.

 • Seek feedback on your performance from your preceptor and those whith whom you work with.

-• Work flexibly with your preceptor and team to enable completion of preceptorship alongisde meeting requirements of role and service demand.
+• Work flexibly with your preceptor and team to enable completion of preceptorship alongside meeting requirements of role and service demand.

 • If required, raise concerns relating to your preceptorship with your preceptor.
-If escalation is required further, then the preceptee should approach their line manager abd where neccessary the trust preceptor lead.
+If escalation is required further, then the preceptee should approach their line manager and where necessary the Trust Preceptor Lead.

 • Understand the need to utilise the multi-disciplinary team to support your development.